zar-net/no_more_secrets/README.md

 Welcome to my repository dedicated to exploring various security controls and concepts.
 This repository serves as a resource for understanding the practical aspects of cybersecurity through examples and scripts.

-## Overview

-TBD.

 ## Features

-- **Security Control Examples:** Dive into real-world applications of security controls, understand their workings, and see how they're implemented in different scenarios.
-- **Security Concepts Demonstrations:** Explore key security concepts through detailed examples, helping you grasp complex ideas in a tangible way.
+- **Security Concepts Demonstrations:** Exploration of security concepts, both old and new school through source code written in Rust as well as general dialogs.
+The goal is to break-down ideas into examples that can be used to understand fundamentals, explore the larger concept, or simply get a grasp of techno-garble.

+- Stream Cipher example
+- Block Chain data structure example

-- **Practical Scripts:** Access a collection of scripts designed to automate common security tasks, making your workflow more efficient and effective.
+- **Practical Scripts:** Access a collection of scripts (Rust and Python) designed to automate common security tasks.
+Many of these might be very simple but focus on improve productivity through the automation of recurring activities.
+Others are an exploration of various existing scripts through Rust.

+- Coming Soon

 ## Getting Started